-Great sound can only be achieved with the right choice of loudspeakers, electronics, acoustic placement, and acoustic design.
+Great sound in your home theatre can only be achieved with the right choice of loudspeakers, electronics, acoustic placement, and acoustic design.
 Specifying the correct speaker combination, speaker placement, electronics, and room treatment makes all the difference.
 The basic rule of thumb is to know the code, the most common of which is 5.1 for full surround sound.
 The first digit donates the number of speakers in the room; the second is the number of subwoofers, although these can increase dramatically depending on your needs even extending to the ultimate professional 3D or Dolby Atmos.
 Also worth considering is the opposite – lack of sound.
 Noise-absorbing elements such as thick fabrics and carpeting can go a long way to help quiet reflections from the sound system.

 Home cinemas can be installed discreetly, so discretely in fact as to almost disappear.